-Electives may be taken outside the SID curriculum.
-Courses outside SID may be taken at Brandeis within the Heller School, the Brandeis International Business School, and the Graduate School of Arts and Sciences.
-Courses may also be taken at the Boston-area Consortium of Universities.
-Students are responsible for identifying such courses and may receive credit for a maximum of one course (4 credits maximum) each semester at a consortium university.
+Students may take electives outside the SID curriculum, including courses within the Heller School, the Brandeis International Business School, and the Graduate School of Arts and Sciences.
+After the completion of their first semester, students may also take courses at the Boston-area Consortium of Universities.
+Students are responsible for identifying such courses and completing the cross-registration requirements.
+They may receive credit for a maximum of one course (4 credits maximum) each semester at a consortium university.
+Due to differences in academic calendars among the colleges in the consortium, it is not advisable for students to enroll in a cross-registered course in their final semester.